RonnieAdler/Gigi/README.md

 # Kali

-Welcome to Kali, your personal AI assistant designed to make your Work Easier.
+Welcome to Kali, your personal Chatbot designed to make your Work Easier.
 It is a minuscule version of Alexa with a personal touch.
 Working on a project, and wanna do fast Google Search.
 This personal AI bot has you covered.

 For Sample Video, check this: https://youtu.be/0PUWkgoir7w